-How to reduce anxiety & restlessness and establish better focus & higher self-control with just glucose
+How to reduce anxiety & improve focus & self-control with just glucose

 A good portion of self-control is considered to be a major advantage in many areas of life, as in relationships, in learning, in maintaining good mental health, and in terms of adaptability, to name a few.
 Self-control has therefore many categories like attention control (concentration) can be one part of self-control as an example.